Your partner in philanthropy. SEE advisor resources

 Intimate Partner Violence

-Over 34% of women and nearly 29% of men in Iowa and Nebraska have experienced some form of intimate partner violence.
+The percentage of men and women in Nebraska and Iowa who have experienced some form of intimate partner violence at some point in their life has increased.
 This includes physical, sexual, or psychological harm from a partner or spouse.

 Property Crime

-Property crime is trending downward.
-Pottawattamie County has seen higher rates of property crime than Douglas or Sarpy.
-Still, property crime has been on the decline in all three counties since 2000.
+Property crime is trending downward for the Omaha-Council Bluffs area and the nation as a whole.
+Pottawattamie County has seen higher rates of property crime than Douglas and Sarpy Counties.
+Still, property crime has declined in all three counties since 2014.

 Overall, property crime rates in our community remain higher than national rates.
 Douglas and Pottawattamie Counties have consistently had higher rates than the national averages.
-Sarpy County, however, has had consistently lower rates than the United States.
+Sarpy County, however, has consistently had lower rates than the national rate.

 Violent Crime